 ORTHODOX LIFE AT BINGHAMTON

-OU-JLIC has been present in Binghamton for four years, providing students with the infrastructures they need to successfully continue with their Orthodox lifestyles.
+JLIC has been present in Binghamton since 2014, providing students with the infrastructures they need to successfully continue with their Orthodox lifestyles.

-The OSH is a subgroup of Hillel who strive to provide the Orthodox students in Hillel with opportunities for leadership.
+JLIC student board serves as a subgroup of Hillel, who strive to provide the Orthodox students in Hillel with opportunities for leadership.
 They give an open platform for students to grow in their Torah learning, tefillah, and to be a part of a flourishing Jewish community.

 SHABBAT